 Pursuing a business degree is a significant investment of time, energy, and money.
-The accelerated 18-month program and our affordable tuition combined make the Mays Full-Time MBA one of the highest-ranked for return on investment.
+The accelerated 18-month program and our affordable tuition combined to make the Mays Full-Time MBA one of the highest-ranked for return on investment.

-ESTIMATED Costs – 2019 Entering Students
+ESTIMATED Costs – Fall 2024 Entering Students

 The estimated student budget information below is provided for your planning purposes.
 While tuition and fees are set by Texas A&M University and Mays Business School, the actual costs in the other categories can vary per student.
 If you have questions, please contact the MBA Admissions Team at email@example.com for assistance.

-The non-refundable $1,000 tuition deposit paid after admission to secure your seat in the class will be applied to your first semester’s tuition bill.
+The non-refundable $2,000 tuition deposit paid after admission to secure your seat in the class will be applied to your first semester’s tuition bill.

 International students will have additional fees, including health insurance through Texas A&M University.